pkid/github-absolute-time-chrome-plugin/README.md

 ## Usage

-Once installed, the extension will automatically convert relative times to absolute dates on GitHub pages.
+Once installed, the extension will automatically convert relative times to absolute dates and times on GitHub pages.

 ## Development